ckishimo/juniper-ztp-upgrade/README.md

    - ASCII file called `firmwares` containing the list of Junos files to use
    - The script `ztp-upgrade.slax`

-Then you can trigger the script via the following commands (assuming 10.1.1.1 is the ip address of the web server):
+Then log into the Junos device to be upgraded and run the following commands (assuming 10.1.1.1 is the ip address of the web server):
 ```
 root@qfx5200> configure
 root@qfx5200# set event-options generate-event ztp-upgrade time-interval 60